 Here are four simple areas where ministries can implement a change of mindset:

 Informing Parents.
 Parents want information and we should never assume their kids are filling them in.
 The easiest ways to communicate with parents include a parent’s newsletter/e-mail, parent informational nights or after-church meetings, a ministry information hotline, Facebook and Twitter, bulk texting, and a prominent message board at your church.
-Today, with people preferring to get their information in variety of ways, the more places you distribute information, the greater your chances are that the information will be successfully communicated.
+Today, with people preferring to get their information in a variety of ways, the more places you distribute information, the greater your chances are that the information will be successfully communicated.

 Assisting Parents.
 Assisting parents is a critical part of helping families succeed.
 You can provide in a variety of ways: building relationships with parents, hosting parent seminars, creating support groups, offering family counseling referrals, adding links to parenting content and resources on your website, and even creating a lending library filled with resources for parents.